 There are public holidays throughout the year, normally around one per month.
 The main celebration is Semana Santa (Holy Week or Easter) - hotels are busier during this time so availability may be scarce.

-There's a regular boat service connecting Los Chiles with San Carlos, on the southeast corner of Lake Nicaragua.
+BY BOAT: There's a regular boat service connecting Los Chiles with San Carlos, on the southeast corner of Lake Nicaragua.

-There are convenient ferry crossings in several useful places around Costa Rica which can reduce land journey times.
-Always check ferry times before you set off, and arrive at least an hour before your ferry leaves to be sure of having a ticket.
-There are ferries connecting the central Pacific coast with Paquera on the southern tip of the Nicoya Península, and services connecting Puntarenas with Playa Naranjo and Vaquero.
+BY BOAT: There are ferries connecting the central Pacific coast with Paquera on the southern tip of the Nicoya Península, and services connecting Puntarenas with Playa Naranjo and Vaquero.
 On the Osa Peninsula's Golfo Dulce, there's a daily passenger ferry between Golfito and Puerto Jiménez, and a weekday water taxi to Playa Zancudo.
 There's also a water taxi between Bahía Drake and Sierpe.
 On the Caribbean coast, a bus-and-boat service runs several times daily from Cariari to Tortuguero.
 Canal boats travel from Moín to Tortuguero, although no regular service exists.
 A daily water taxi connects Puerto Viejo de Sarapiquí with Trinidad, Nicaragua, on the Río San Juan.

 Citizens of the UK, most other European countries, the USA, Canada, New Zealand and Australia don't need a visa for visits of up to 30 or 90 days (the time limit varies from country to country, so check with your local Costa Rican embassy if you're planning to stay for longer than 2-3 weeks).
 All visitors will need to show a valid passport and proof of onward travel.